fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 - Host an AMA session - see example Supabase [here](https://meooow.link/supabase/ama)
 - Schedule as much content as possible: social posts, website banner, email campaigns
 - Support other product launches
-- Run a display ad campaign on Product Hunt
+- Run a display ad campaign on Product Hunt - see example from Tines [here](https://x.com/fmerian/status/2087305033285251454)

 > [!TIP]
 >
 > Follow me [@fmerian on Product Hunt](https://www.producthunt.com/@fmerian) to discover and support developer tools.

+> [!TIP]
+> Use a marketing tool like [unfair.so](https://meooow.link/unfair) to quickly set up and run a creator marketing campaign.
+Enter your landing page, define your budget, and launch in hours.
+Flat prices, 0% fee.

 Also, make sure to tease your network and community early.